 Charles passed away on Feb.
 20, 1885, at the age of 37.
 No obituary has been found in the Reading Eagle.

 Mary survived him by three decades.
 The federal census of 1900 shows her living on Fourth Street in Hamburg with sons Frederick (age 28, a moulder) and Charles (19, laborer).

-She died on Nov.
-25, 1915.
+She was felled by a stroke and died on Nov.
+25, 1915, at the age of 64.
 They rest for eternity in the Saint Johns Cemetery in Hamburg. (link)

 Grandson Frederick Henry "Pat" Meinder (1872-1956) was born on March 30, 1872.
 He was baptized by Rev. Iaeger a few months later, on June 16, 1872, and his sponsors were Henry and Hetty Schadler.
 Frederick was confirmed in the Lutheran Church on March 27, 1875, at the age of three.
 He apparently never married.
 He made news in the Reading Eagle during Christmas Week in 1912, when he "sustained two fractures of the right leg, between the knee and ankle, in a fall near the corner of Pine and fourth Streets."
 He was employed circa 1927 by Speidel's Foundry in Hamburg.
 He was a longtime member of the Union Fire Company of Hamburg.
 He died on Feb.
 19, 1956 at the age of 84, in the Idle Rest Home of Birdsboro.
 Following funeral services in the Burkey & Spacht Funeral Home, led by Rev. Glenn Flinchbaugh, reported the Reading Eagle, he was laid to rest in the Meinder family plot, at St. Johns Cemetery.